Galileo Cosmos – a powerful tool in life science data analytics

 Patients are very complex and the data available to help us better understand them are also becoming more complex.

-- Prescribing data is now joined by compliance and persistence data
+- We need to analyse prescribing data alongside compliance and persistence data

 - Flexibility of approach with link analysis as well as statistics, combined with complex variable creation

-- Comprehensive management of temporal elements in analysis
+- Comprehensive management of temporal elements in the analysis

 These features allow us to: